Hiring a DUI Attorney

 What Is a Psychologist?

 Psychologists are highly educated and trained professionals.
-They have earned at least a master’s degree, and many obtain their doctorate in clinical psychology.
-In addition, most states require a two-year internship as part of their post-graduate clinical training.
+They must earn at least a master’s degree, and many obtain their doctorate in clinical psychology.
+In addition, most states require at least a two-year internship as part of their postgraduate clinical training.

-Psychologists, among other roles, assist their patients in learning how to manage stressful events, overcome addictive behavior, and formulate an initial diagnosis.
+Psychologists, among other roles, assist their patients in learning how to manage stressful events, overcome resulting addictive behaviors such as eating disorders and drug and alcohol abuse, and formulate an initial diagnosis and treatment plan.

-The diagnosis is usually a formulation of a combination of clinical symptoms and conditions that are described and defined in the Diagnostical Statistical Manual (DSM), which is considered the profession’s leading and primary authority on the full range of mental disorders.
+The diagnosis is usually a formulation of a combination of clinical symptoms and conditions described and defined in the Diagnostical Statistical Manual (DSM), considered the mental health profession’s leading and primary authority on the full range of mental disorders and their diagnostic criteria.

 This article also covers different psychologist specializations, required training and qualifications, therapeutic methods, challenges in the field, and their societal impact through case studies and research.